robertanwokonko/BlackJack-AI-game-/README.md

 It is a game of BlackJack adapted and coded in prolog.
 It plays a round of 5 games successively and can be launched and played on your terminal.
 To make sure you can run this file,
+- Clone the repo
-- Please download and install `Swipl` here - https://www.swi-prolog.org/download/stable
+- Download and install `Swipl` here - https://www.swi-prolog.org/download/stable
-- open your terminal and follow the instructions:
+- open your terminal and type in following instructions:
     - BlackJack card game in Prolog
       =============================